So it’s time to write a resignation letter.

 State your final day at work as early as possible in your resignation letter.
 This is the most essential piece of information to convey and you don’t want it to be missed.

 Your notice period is vital to an employer, who will need to plan for a transition period or embark on the hiring process.

 With this in mind…

-In your resignation letter, tell your employer how you intend to facilitate a smooth handover – whether that be through leaving detailed notes, training colleagues or helping the recruitment process.
+In your letter of resignation, tell your employer how you intend to facilitate a smooth handover – whether that be through leaving detailed notes, training colleagues or helping the recruitment process.

 If you have outstanding projects, state your intention to see them through before your last day.

-It’s not obligatory, but it will reflect well on you if your available for questions or queries after you’ve left the company, too.
+You’re not obligated to, but it will reflect well on you if you’re available for questions or queries after you’ve left the company, too.

 Express your gratitude for your time at the company.

-Whatever you feel at the point of resignation, it’s worth remembering the value of every role in shaping your professional skills and experience.
+Whatever you feel at the point of writing your resignation letter, it’s worth remembering the value of every role in shaping your professional skills and experience.

 Again, don’t burn your bridges.